» About Our Services

 The first step is to register with the Accessibility Resources/Disability Services office and schedule an intake interview.
 Access the intake form by clicking here.
 When your registration is received you will be contacted to set up an intake interview.
 This process should be completed upon acceptance to the university in order to secure accommodations in a timely manner.
 We cannot make accommodations retroactively.
 Registering and having accommodations in place before the first semester begins will produce the best opportunity for success.

-Documentation must include a diagnosis by a qualified professional such as a physician, psychologist, or clinical social worker.
-Documentation needs to include evaluation test results, summary of diagnosis, and suggestions for accommodation.
-Students are not required to obtain new testing before entering Methodist University.
-In addition to the diagnosis, students are required to present the most current IEP from their high school.
-Should these documents not be available please contact our office for temporary accommodations while the documentation is located or for further suggestions.
+Should these documents not be available please contact our office for temporary accommodations while the documentation is located or for further evaluation.
 Documentation must be on file in the Accessibility Resources/Disability Services Office by the end of the student's first semester at Methodist University to continue to qualify for accommodations.

 All first year students are encouraged to take advantage of the accommodations that they qualify for.
 There are many adjustments to be made in this new environment.
 We want to help with those adjustments to ensure future success!